 Christophe Caloz, Professor, Canada Research Chair, Group Leader.
 Christophe Caloz received the Diplôme d'Ingénieur en Électricité and the Ph.D. degree from École Polytechnique Fédérale de Lausanne (EPFL), Switzerland, in 1995 and 2000, respectively.
 From 2001 to 2004, he was a Postdoctoral Research Fellow at the Microwave Electronics Laboratory, University of California at Los Angeles (UCLA).
 In June 2004, Dr. Caloz joined École Polytechnique of Montréal, where he is now a Full Professor, the holder of a Canada Research Chair (CRC) Tier-I and the head of the Electromagnetics Research Group.
-He has authored and co-authored over 600 technical conference, letter and journal papers, 13 books and book chapters, and he holds several patents.
-His works have generated about 15,000 citations, and he is a Thomson Reuters Highly Cited Researcher.
+He has authored and co-authored over 650 technical conference, letter and journal papers, 13 books and book chapters, and he holds several patents.
+His works have generated over 16,000 citations, and he is a Thomson Reuters Highly Cited Researcher.
 Dr. Caloz was a Member of the Microwave Theory and Techniques Society (MTT-S) Technical Committees MTT-15 (Microwave Field Theory) and MTT-25 (RF Nanotechnology), a Speaker of the MTT-15 Speaker Bureau, the Chair of the Commission D (Electronics and Photonics) of the Canadian Union de Radio Science Internationale (URSI) and an MTT-S representative at the IEEE Nanotechnology Council (NTC).
-In 2009 and 2015, he co-founded the companies ScisWave and WaveInt, respectively.
+In 2009, he co-founded the company ScisWave (now Tembo Networks).
 Dr. Caloz received several awards, including the UCLA Chancellor’s Award for Post-doctoral Research in 2004, the MTT-S Outstanding Young Engineer Award in 2007, the E.W.R.
-Steacie Memorial Fellowship in 2013, the Prix Urgel-Archambault in 2013, and many best paper awards with his students at international conferences.
-He has been an IEEE Fellow since 2010 and an IEEE Distinguished Lecturer for the Antennas and Propagation Society (AP-S) since 2014.
+Steacie Memorial Fellowship in 2013, the Prix Urgel-Archambault in 2013, the Killam Fellowship in 2016, and many best paper awards with his students at international conferences.
+He has been an IEEE Fellow since 2010, an IEEE Distinguished Lecturer for the Antennas and Propagation Society (AP-S) since 2014, and a Fellow of the Canadian Academy of Engineering since 2016.
 Since June 2015, he has been an Associate Editor of the Transactions on Antennas and Propagation of AP-S. In 2014, Dr. Caloz was elected as a member of the Administrative Committee of AP-S. He is has been a Distinguished Adjunct Professor at King Abdulaziz University (KAU), Saudi Arabia, from May 2014 to November 2015.
 His research interests include all fields of theoretical, computational and technological electromagnetics, with strong emphasis on emergent and multidisciplinary topics, including particularly metamaterials, nanoelectromagnetics, exotic antenna systems and real-time radio.